 - Submit, publish, and walk away instead of second-guessing your work.

 By taking the time to follow a construction process, I end up organizing my thoughts and putting the story together so well that when it is time to reduce it all to writing, the only limitations are my keyboard accuracy and words per minute.

 We All Know We Have The Skills and Tools to Get Organized

 I think back to writing college papers and working in short, manageable amounts of time.
 Doing so allows me to tackle just about anything, knowing I don’t have to start and finish it in one sitting.

 Now, the system I use might not be a good fit for anyone else, but it is what works for me.
 What works for you?
 Maybe splitting up the work makes it easier for everyone.
 The risk is starting a bunch of projects and never finishing any of them, and unfortunately, I have no advice on point.

 It has been many years since I wrote the legal column for Attorneys in Transition, eventually renamed Around the Water Cooler.
-In the meantime, I’ve been writing all kinds of marketing, advertising and public relations content for all my attorney and law firm clients.
+In the meantime, I’ve been writing all kinds of marketing, advertising, and public relations content for all my attorney and law firm clients.
 At this point in my career, my systemic organization is proprietary and second nature.
-But it never may have been if I didn’t pay attention on what worked for me and how to overcome challenges in blog writing for a living.
+But it never may have been if I didn’t pay attention to what worked for me and how to overcome challenges in blog writing for a living.